Research

 The image to the left shows loops being emitted from a fast-moving piece of cosmic string.
 This picture won second place in the Illustrations category in the 2011 Visualizing Research@Tufts Awards.

-The initial conditions for hot big bang evolution were probably established during a period of false-vacuum energy domination in the very early universe, called "inflation."
+The initial conditions for hot big bang evolution were probably established during a period of approximate vacuum energy domination in the very early universe, called "cosmic inflation".
 Aside from establishing the homogeneity and isotropy of the universe, inflation leaves tell-tale signatures in the cosmic microwave background, some of which have already been observed.
-Yet, a particle-physics motivated model of inflation remains elusive.
-Recent work at the Institute has included studying string-theory inspired models of inflation.
+Yet, a microphysical model of inflation remains elusive.
+We study cosmic inflation from a number of angles, including string theory and particle physics inspired models of inflation, developing strategies to uncover the fundamental interactions during inflation using primordial non-Gaussianity, and exploring connections with dark matter production.

 The Multiverse